Aliases for CARD9 Gene

 GeneCards Summary for CARD9 Gene

-CARD9 (Caspase Recruitment Domain Family, Member 9) is a Protein Coding gene.
-Diseases associated with CARD9 include deep dermatophytosis and candidiasis, familial, 2, autosomal recessive.
-Among its related pathways are NOD-like Receptor Signaling Pathways and Tuberculosis.
-GO annotations related to this gene include protein homodimerization activity and CARD domain binding.
+CARD9 (Caspase Recruitment Domain Family Member 9) is a Protein Coding gene.
+Diseases associated with CARD9 include Candidiasis, Familial, 2 and Candidiasis.
+Among its related pathways are Innate Immune System and Nucleotide-binding domain, leucine rich repeat containing receptor (NLR) signaling pathways.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and CARD domain binding.
 An important paralog of this gene is CARD11.

 Adapter protein that plays a key role in innate immune response to a number of intracellular pathogens, such as C.albicans and L.monocytogenes.
 Is at the crossroads of ITAM-tyrosine kinase and the Toll-like receptors (TLR) and NOD2 signaling pathways.
 Probably controls various innate immune response pathways depending on the intracellular pathogen.
 In response to L.monocytogenes infection, acts by connecting NOD2 recognition of peptidoglycan to downstream activation of MAP kinases (MAPK) without activating NF-kappa-B. Also involved in activation of myeloid cells via classical ITAM-associated receptors and TLR: required for TLR-mediated activation of MAPK, while it is not required for TLR-induced activation of NF-kappa-B (By similarity).
 Controls CLEC7A (dectin-1)-mediated myeloid cell activation induced by the yeast cell wall component zymosan, leading to cytokine production and innate anti-fungal immunity: acts by regulating BCL10-MALT1-mediated NF-kappa-B activation pathway.
 Activates NF-kappa-B via BCL10.
 In response to the hyphal form of C.albicans, mediates CLEC6A (dectin-2)-induced I-kappa-B kinase ubiquitination, leading to NF-kappa-B activation via interaction with BCL10.
 In response to fungal infection, may be required for the development and subsequent differentiation of interleukin 17-producing T helper (TH-17) cells.